OleHolmNielsen/Niflheim_system/docs/OmniPath.rst

 Omni-Path network fabric by Cornelis Networks
 =============================================

-The Niflheim_ cluster has a 100 Gbit/s Intel OmniPath high speed network fabric.
+The Niflheim_ cluster has a 100 Gbit/s Intel Omni-Path_ high speed network fabric.

 This page assumes a RHEL 8 Linux or EL8 clones system.
 Older archived versions of these pages with information related to CentOS 7 Linux may be found in the archive_ or in the v24.06 release of these pages.